totallynotadi/cvplayer/README.md

 # cvplayer

-cvplayer is a simple wrapper around the ffpyplayer's MediaPlayer class to acheive easy video playback while still having all of the functionality provided by ffpyplayer
+cvplayer is a video player written in python that provides easy video playback using ffpyplayer and OpenCV

 ### Installation
 ```